-Would you believe me if I told you the best shave of your life depends equally on the steps you take before you even touch a razor?
-Believe it.
+A shaving ritual that gets you ready to conquer your day depends equally on the steps you take before you even touch your razor.
 Proper preparation is vital to getting a great shave.

 For Our Bearded Friends